 Why not participate in it?

-Many think that commitment is long hours, and out-of-balanced life, and that dedication to the craft means nothing else can be let in.
+Many think that commitment is long hours, and out-of-balance life and that dedication to the craft means nothing else can be let in.
 I would argue that the opposite is true.
 I have learned more about coaching from being a devoted husband, father, son, brother, and friend than any coaching clinic I can participate in.

 Sure, there are some late nights I spend researching and preparing.
 I wouldn’t be where I was without putting in a few extra hours.
 Just don’t confuse that for an unhealthy approach to success.
 Speaking with my wife about what I want to accomplish helps me keep boundaries with work and still have enough in the tank for tomorrow morning’s standup.